-Management's Discussion and Analysis For the Year Ended December 31, 2019
+Management's Discussion and Analysis For the Year Ended December 31, 2020

-During the course of fiscal year 2019 the City amended its General Fund budget several times, none significant.
+During the course of fiscal year 2020 the City amended its General Fund budget several times, the most significant being for transfers out from the General Fund to the Capital Improvement Fund in the amount of \$6,711,132.

-For the General Fund, final budget basis revenue of \$15.2 million increased from the original budget estimates of \$14.4.
+For the General Fund, final budget basis revenue of \$16.4 million increased from the original budget estimates of \$15.9.
+This was mostly related to the workers' compensation rebate given to the City.